cfp-energy/security-operations-task/README.md

 Welcome to the challenge, please remember there is no wrong or right way to do this challenge just bear in mind the following;

-* Build it with security in mind
+* Build with a DevSecOps mindset
 * Spend no more than 4 hours on this challenge
+* Be prepared to present your solution to the team during an in-person 30 min run-through.

 It is recommended that you use
-* AZURE
-* Terraform
+* Get it running locally using Docker with Terraform or Pulumi
+* Provide steps to run in IaaS (Azure preferably) if time does not permit you to create the solution locally and ready for cloud
+* Ensure you have an accurate readme

 The task is two-fold: